 I actually launched my freelance writing career in 1976 with my first book and magazine articles published by Wayne Green, W2NSD, and his 73 Magazine.
 Following this early success, my first full-time publishing job was with Heathkit writing their home study course for the General Class Amateur Radio License Exam.

 I’ve also added Scouting to my list of passions and been delighted to mix both amateur radio and Scouting in my volunteer roles.
 I’m the National Jamboree on the Air Organizer for the USA.
-I also served as the chairman for the K2BSA Amateur Radio operation at the 2013 National Jamboree at the Summit in West Virginia.
-I’m now getting things ready for the 2017 Jamboree.
+I also served as the chairman for the K2BSA Amateur Radio operation at the 2013 and 2017 National Scout Jamborees at the Summit in West Virginia.
 Further, I’m the president and trustee for the K2BSA Amateur Radio Association.
 You can see more at the website I’ve developed for their communication.

 In my amateur radio and Scouting work I’ve been honored with the ARRL Amateur Radio Service to Scouting Award.
 It’s a great honor to be recognized for the work I’ve been fortunate enough to do over the years in this area.
 Thank you, ARRL.